 Types of Wind Farms/Parks

-• Onshore: These wind turbines are placed on land and use the energy of moving air to produce electricity.
+- Onshore: These wind turbines are placed on land and use the energy of moving air to produce electricity.

-• Offshore: These turbines are positioned in the sea or in freshwater bodies.
+- Offshore: These turbines are positioned in the sea or in freshwater bodies.

-Largest wind plants in India
+Largest Wind Power Plants in India

 In a recent interview with PTI, Union Power and Renewable Energy Minister RK Singh mentioned that the current installed renewable energy capacity is around 190 GW, with an additional 103 GW under construction, a total of 290 GW.
 Also, 72 GW is under bids, which brings the total to around 360 GW.
-In this way, India is ready to achieve the target of 500 GW renewable energy capacity by 2023 ahead of schedule.
+In this way, India is ready to achieve the target of 500 GW renewable energy capacity by 2030 ahead of schedule.

 Also visit: